 The reporting requirements vary by the agency or organization.

-1. Reporting the Accident to the Department of California Highway Patrol (CHP) or the Bakersfield Police Department
+1. When are You Required to File an Accident Report With the Department of California Highway Patrol (CHP) or the Bakersfield Police Department?

 Under California law, all auto accidents resulting in injury or death must be reported to the Department of California Highway Patrol (CHP) or the local police.
 Section 20008 of the California Vehicle Code states: